ibiscp/PID-Controller/README.md

 ```

 This function was chosen in order to minimize both the reference tracking error and the high steering angles.

-### Effect of each of the P, I, D components

-* P - Proportional part - Determines the speed the controller respond to the cross-track error.
-If the gain ```Kp``` is too large can destabilize or oscilate the system.
-* I -
-* D -

 ## Dependencies